Travel.State.Gov >

 Note: Seek legal advice from the Office of the Attorney General and/or the People's Lawyer well in advance.

-Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
-In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when this becomes possible.
-In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.
+Caution: Prospective adoptive parents should be aware not all children in orphanages or children’s homes are eligible for adoption.
+In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending the child return home when possible.
+In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).

 Kiribati High Court